 Ranging from condoms to contraceptive sponges, barrier contraceptives prevent the sperm from entering the uterus to fertilize the egg.
 Condoms, most often used by men, are available for women too and prevent sperm from entering the body of a sexual partner.
 They offer the advantage of protecting against disease but have an 18 to 21% first year failure rate, due to incorrect use or failure to use at all.
 Diaphragms used with spermicide have a 12% failure rate.

-One popular form of barrier contraception is the sponge, which contains spermicide.
+One popular form of barrier birth control is the sponge, which contains spermicide.
 When used correctly, the sponge has a 9 to 11% failure rate as it effectively blocks sperm from entering the vagina and kills any that make it in.
 Once inserted, the sponge can effectively do its job for multiple acts of intercourse in a 30 hour period.

 Often T-shaped devices containing copper or levonorgestrel, intrauterine devices or IUDs are inserted into the uterus for long-term yet reversible birth control.
-With failure rates of just .8% for copper models or .2% for hormonal ones, the IUD is effective for women of all ages, even those who have not had children, and usually gets high satisfaction rates from users.
+With failure rates of just .8% for copper models or .2% for hormonal ones, implantable birth control is effective for women of all ages, even those who have not had children, and usually gets high satisfaction rates from users.
 The side effects vary according to the type of IUD; some increase menstrual bleeding and the intensity of cramps, while others reduce or stop bleeding.
 Although previous IUD models increase the risk of pelvic inflammatory disease, the major risks from current models include perforation of the uterus (less than .7%) or expulsion (2 to 5%.)

 Sterilization for a Permanent Solution